linrunner/tlp-doc/faq/ppd.rst

 Does power-profiles-daemon conflict with TLP?
 ---------------------------------------------
 Yes, it does.
-Using both tools at the same time can lead to unpredictable results as they partly change the same kernel tunables (see above) and overwrite each other's tuning.
+Using both tools at the same time can lead to unpredictable results as they partly change the same :ref:`kernel tunables <intro-how-it-works>` (see above) and overwrite each other's tuning.

-To prevent conflicts, many Linux distributions do not permit the installation of both TLP and power-profiles-daemon packages simultaneously.
+To prevent conflicts, many Linux distributions do not allow TLP and power-profiles-daemon packages to be installed at the same time.
+This results in the uninstallation of power-profiles-daemon when TLP is installed (and vice versa).
-It is advisable to uninstall power-profiles-daemon in all other scenarios.
+If your distribution's package manager does not enforce this, it is advisable to uninstall power-profiles-daemon when using TLP.

 If your distribution allows for parallel installation, the behaviour depends on the version of TLP: